oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-03-informative.md

 > The namespace `x_custom` is a private namespace.
 > Its decision point definitions might therefore not be known to the reader of the document.

-### Usage of SSVC Decision Point Namespace with Extension in non TLP:CLEAR Document
+### Usage of SSVC Decision Point Namespace with Extension in Non TLP:CLEAR Document

 For each SSVC decision point given under `selections`, it MUST be tested the `namespace` does not use an extension if the document is not labeled `TLP:CLEAR`.